How to Build a Shed From Scratch (Beginners Step-by-Step DIY Guide)

 Q: Is it hard to build your own shed?

 A: Far from it!
-If you have the time, patience and a few basic tools there is no reason why you can’t build your own shed.
+If you have the time, patience and a few basic tools, there is no reason why you can’t build your own shed.
 You can even use my detailed step-by-step DIY shed plans to help you along the way.
-If you are still feeling unsure about this task, feel free to reach out in the comments section below or start a thread in my forum to speak to myself and like-minded DIY enthusiasts.
+If you are still feeling unsure about this task, feel free to reach out in the comments section below or drop me an email.

 Q. Do you need to pour footings for a shed?

-A: In most cases you don’t need to pour concrete footings for a shed.
-These types of buildings are generally low weight and don’t require extensive support.
-Now this does depend on the size of the shed and it’s intended purpose.
-If you’re building a shed that’s over 12ft x 12ft and will have heavy machinery inside then it’s worth considering a more substantial shed foundation and footing.
+A: In most cases, you don’t need to pour concrete footings for a shed.
+These types of buildings are generally lightweight and don’t require extensive support.
+Now, this depends on the size of the shed and its intended purpose.
+If you’re building a shed that’s over 12ft x 12ft and will have heavy machinery inside, then it’s worth considering a more substantial shed foundation and footing.

 Q: What is the cheapest way to line the inside of a shed?